tetrapus/rocketchat-client/README.md

-# rocketchat-client
+# Rocketchat Client
-API wrapper for Rocketchat's APIs
+A python API wrapper for Rocketchat's APIs.